Momentum investing can give you an edge to earn better returns. That was the conclusion of a recent article by Brett Arends for Marketwatch. To wit:

 Rule No. 2: Some of the most exceptional opportunities for gain and loss come when other people forget Rule No. 1.”

-The realization that nothing lasts forever is crucial to long-term investing.
-To “buy low,” one must first “sell high.”
-Understanding that all things are cyclical suggests that investment strategies must also change.
+The realization that nothing lasts forever is crucial to long term investing.
+To “buy low,” one must have first “sold high.”
+Understanding that all things are cyclical suggests investment strategies must change also.

 The rotation from “momentum” to “value” is inevitable.
-It will occur against a backdrop of economic weakness and price discovery for investors quietly lulled into complacency following years of monetary interventions.
+It will occur against a backdrop of devastation for investors quietly lulled into the extreme sense of complacency following years of monetary interventions.

 “Relative valuations are in the far tail of the historical distribution.
 If, as history suggests, there is any tendency for mean reversion, the expected future returns for value are elevated by almost any definition.” – Research Affiliates